The Quantum Science and Technology hub

 We have links with a range of business and organisations in industry, and with other government and academic institutions, including:

 - Erasmus partnerships with the University of Bari and the University of Palermo

 - Nabla Ventures and its portfolio companies in quantum technologies – including QLM Technology, Nu Quantum

 - Quantum Engineering Center for Doctoral Training at the University of Bristol

 - Quantum Technology Enterprise Centre (QTEC) at the University of Bristol

 The work of the centre engages with the University's overall Strategy and with four of the University's Research Themes – Future & Emerging Technologies; Health & Wellbeing; Security & Risk, and Sustainability & Environment.
-Our work also aligns with the UK Government's Industrial Strategy [PDF] – in which Quantum Technology plays a major role – and responds to the predicted growth of the worldwide quantum technology market ($13.3B investment predicted by 2023).
+The QSTH contributes to the UK Quantum Landscape and aligns with the UK Government's Industrial Strategy – in which Quantum Technology plays a major role – and responds to the predicted growth of the worldwide quantum technology market ($13.3B investment predicted by 2023).